 StructureDefinitions use Value Sets to specify the content of coded elements

 StructureDefinitions define concrete elements and structures for use with FHIR alone and that have defined wire representations (XML, JSON, etc.).
-This is distinct from DataElement which defines abstract elements that might appear anywhere - FHIR, questionnaire questions, CDA, v2, X12, OpenEHR, a proprietary database, etc. DataElements may map to FHIR resources, data types and/or extensions but do not have any defined wire format of their own.
+This is distinct from DataElement which defines abstract elements that might appear anywhere - FHIR, questionnaire questions, CDA, v2, X12, OpenEHR, a proprietary database, etc. Data elements may map to FHIR resources, data types and/or extensions but do not have any defined wire format of their own.

 Background and Context

-Implementers should be familiar with with the background and concepts described in Profiling FHIR before working with this resource.
+Implementers should be familiar with the background and concepts described in Profiling FHIR before working with this resource.

 Metadata